Available on Amazon, in Book Stores, and Libraries

 On the Waterfront is an engaging tale of two boys.
 Their struggles for acceptance, understanding, friendship, and learning that suffering can lead to a meaningful life.
 In the end, genuine friendship is honoring requests and promises kept.

-About On the Waterfront
+About the book

 I was twelve years old when this story came to me, the essence of the story, anyway.
 I was a scout at Camp Baker staying at the Tyee campsite.
 One morning, I was having some intestinal issues, so I sat in a wooden outhouse on the bluff overlooking Siltcoos lake with the door open, gazing at the water.